 Weights and loadings

-Plants need growing medium in order to survive.
-Growing medium is heavy – especially when it’s wet.
-How much substrate can your roof support?
+Plants need a growing medium in order to survive.
+The growing medium is heavy – especially when it’s wet.
+How many substrates can your roof support?
 Bearing in mind that you also need to factor in live loading.
 Ie snow or someone walking on the roof to maintain it.

 To support lightweight sedum green roof construction, your roof needs a loading capacity of at least 120 Kg per square metre.

-For a wildflower roof with 150mm depth of substrate, work on a loading capacity of 250Kg per square metre.
+For a wildflower roof with a 150mm depth of the substrate, work on loading capacity of 250Kg per square metre.

 Slopes and angles

 The pitch of your roof determines how fast rainwater runs off it.
 A steep slope will shed water so fast that it cannot be absorbed by the growing medium and therefore will not benefit the plants.
 A completely flat roof on the other hand, will not drain well which potentially means that plants will end up sitting in water.